Skip to main content

 News

-Dr. Maria Su says she’s lifted SFUSD out of a crisis.
+Superintendent Maria Su says she lifted SFUSD out of a crisis.
 The union isn’t satisfied.

 Maria Su’s contract is set to expire at the end of this school year. | Source: Morgan Ellis/The Standard

-Su recollects that, at that time, the district was “bleeding on the emergency floor” after Superintendent Matt Wayne had abruptly resigned following the chaotically canceled rollout of a school-closure plan.
+Su recollects that the district was “bleeding on the emergency floor” after Superintendent Matt Wayne had abruptly resigned following the chaotically canceled rollout of a school-closure plan.

-“My goal at that time was really just to stop the bleeding,” Su said in a panel conversation at Manny’s Café last month.
+“My goal at that time was really just to stop the bleeding,” Su said in a Q&A last month at Manny’s Café.

 A white dome-shaped government building with columns stands before a blue semicircle, framed by a red border on the left and top sides.